Watch this short video to see an overview of the School of Nursing programs offered at CSUSM.

 LVN to BSN: A 33-month, part-time program which leads to a B.S. in Nursing for licensed LVN’s.
 Students will be admitted on a space-available basis each fall.
 Upon program completion, students are eligible to sit for the NCLEX State Board Exam.

-RN to BSN: A part-time program for California licensed RN’s which leads to a Bachelor of Science in Nursing, offered through the University Office of Extended Learning.
+RN to BSN: A fully on-line program for California licensed RN’s which leads to a Bachelor of Science in Nursing, offered through the University Office of Extended Learning.
 This program is designed for the working RN.

-MSN: A 2-3 year program with concentrations in Nursing Education, Clinical Nurse Specialist, Clinical Nurse Leader, Family Nurse Practitioner, Advanced Public Health Nurse, Family Psychiatric Mental Health Nurse Practitioner, and Psychiatric Mental Health Clinical Nurse Specialist.
+MSN: A 2-3 year program with concentrations in Family Nurse Practitioner, Family Psychiatric Mental Health Nurse Practitioner, and Post-Master’s certificates in Family Nurse Practitioner and Family Psychiatric Mental Health Nurse Practitioner.

 All Nursing students must:

 - Pass Background Check & Drug Test

 Not sure if you meet the Pre-Nursing Core Requirements?
 Use ASSIST to check if your previously-taken courses are approved.